 Originally published in Singapore Business Review

 Question: Any other parts that I left out?
-You can leave a comment by clicking here.
+You can also leave a comment below.